Warpten/snippetspp/Brigadier/README.md

 struct ArgumentType {
     using type = T;
     constexpr static const bool optional = false; // This is needed for handling std::optional<T> parameters, but is done out of the box.
 Leave as is.

-    static Errorable<type> Read(StringReader& reader);
+    // Reads data from the input string, returning an optional-esque object containing either an instance of the value read, or an error description. static Errorable<type> Read(StringReader& reader);
 };
 ```